nexodus-io/nexodus/docs/user-guide.md

 ## Using the Nexctl Utility

-`nexctl` is a CLI utility that is used to interact with the Nexodus Api Server.
-It provides command line options to get existing configuration of the resources like Zone, Peer, User and Devices from the Api server.
+`nexctl` is a CLI utility that is used to interact with the Nexodus Service.
+It provides command line options to get the existing configuration of the resources like Zone, Peer, User and Devices from the Nexodus Service.
 It also allows limited options to configure certain aspects of these resources.
 Please use `nexctl -h` to learn more about the available options.

-You can install `nexctl` using following two ways
+You can install `nexctl` using the following two ways

 ### Install pre-built binary

-You can directly fetch the binary from the Nexodus's AWS S3 bucket.
+You can directly fetch the binary from the Nexodus AWS S3 bucket.

 ```sh
 sudo curl -fsSL https://nexodus-io.s3.amazonaws.com/nexctl-linux-amd64 --output /usr/local/sbin/nexctl